 For multi-phase developments, the environmental documents submitted with the Financing Plan during the first phase must be submitted for the entire site, i.e. all of the phases of the multi-phase development, and the environmental review conducted during the first phase will cover the entire site.
 Further, requests to transfer assistance from the Converting Project to a new location are subject to environmental review.

-For all Part 50 reviews, the applicant must submit reports and documentation to HUD in accordance with 24 CFR Part 50, as discussed in Chapter 9 of the MAP guide, except as follows:,
+For all Part 50 reviews, the applicant must submit reports and documentation to HUD in accordance with 24 CFR Part 50, as discussed in Chapter 9 of the MAP guide, except as follows:

 For PBRA conversions, (or where HUD has determined to conduct the PBV conversion review under Part 50) Owners are not required to follow the radon testing requirements of HN 2013-03.
 However, HUD strongly recommends testing for all projects and mitigation of any structures with elevated radon (4 pCi/L or above).

-For PBRA conversions (or where HUD has determined to conduct the PBV conversion review under Part 50) that do not include substantial rehabilitation or new construction activities, Owners shall provide HUD with one of the following:,
+For PBRA conversions (or where HUD has determined to conduct the PBV conversion review under Part 50) that do not include substantial rehabilitation or new construction activities, Owners shall provide HUD with one of the following:

 A transaction screen in accordance with ASTM E 1528-14 (or the most recent edition).
 A transaction screen will identify potential environmental concerns based on questionnaires, owner/occupant inquiry, site visit, government records inquiry and historical sources inquiry.
-The transaction screen must be prepared by a qualified professional, in accordance with 24 CFR 50.3(i)(4).
+The transaction screen must be prepared by a qualified professional, in accordance with 24 CFR § 50.3(i)(4).
 As the definition of preparer in ASTM E 1528-14 does not meet this requirement, the professional must have either (a) a science degree and at least one year of practical environmental assessment experience in the field, or (b) three years of practical environmental assessment experience in the field performing site assessments for site contamination.
 If any potential environmental concerns are identified, an ASTM Phase I Environmental Site Assessment (ESA) in accordance with ASTM E 1527-13 (or the most recent edition) must be provided; OR

 A Phase I ESA in accordance with ASTM E 1527-13 (or the most recent edition).

 HUD staff will carefully review the submissions and may require additional information in order to complete their review.
-When HUD conducts the environmental review under Part 50, it documents the review using HUD Form 4128, Environmental Assessment and Compliance Findings for the Related Laws.
+When HUD conducts the environmental review under Part 50, it documents the review using the HUD Environmental Review Online System (HEROS).
 HUD’s review will result in a determination, which may stipulate the rejection of the site for this demonstration or may require the completion of mitigation measures.
 The approval letter will include any conditions required to carry out any and all mitigation measures as may result from the environmental review.
-Any conditions that cannot be satisified before the execution of the HAP contract will be captured in a Rider to the HAP contract, and those mitigation measure conditions must be completed in a timely manner.
+Any conditions that cannot be satisfied before the execution of the HAP Contract will be captured in a Rider to the HAP Contract, and those mitigation measure conditions must be completed in a timely manner.

 When a Responsible Entity (RE) completes an environmental review under Part 58, the Financing Plan must include either Form 7015.16 or a letter with the Responsible Entity’s (RE’s) finding of exempt activity in order to consider the environmental review to be complete.
 The RE should use HUD recommended formats to document the environmental review record.
 The PHA should submit an environmental report to the RE, in such form as prescribed by the RE, to enable the RE to complete their analysis.
 Once the review is completed, the PHA must submit either: